United States occupation of Haiti: Racism

 Many of those tasked with the occupation of Haiti espoused racist beliefs.
-The first Marine commander ashore assigned was Colonel Littleton Waller, who had a history of racism against mulattos, describing them as "real nigger ... real nigs beneath the surface".
-Wilson's Secretary of State Robert Lansing also held racist beliefs, writing at the time that "the African race are devoid of any capacity for political organization".
-The United States introduced Jim Crow laws to Haiti with racist attitudes towards the Haitian people by the American occupation forces that were blatant and widespread.
+The first Marine commander assigned was Colonel Littleton Waller, who had a history of racism against mulattos, describing them as "real nigger ... real nigs beneath the surface."
+Secretary of State Robert Lansing also held racist beliefs, writing that "the African race are devoid of any capacity for political organization."
+The U.S. introduced Jim Crow laws to Haiti, and racist attitudes towards Haitians by the occupation forces that were blatant and widespread.
 Many of the Marines chosen to occupy Haiti were from the Southern United States, specifically Alabama and Louisiana, resulting in increased racial tensions.
-Racism has been recognized as a factor leading to increased violence by American troops against Haitians.
-One general described Haitians as "niggers who pretend to speak French".
+Racism has been recognized as a factor leading to increased violence by U.S. troops against Haitian civilians.
+One general described Haitians as "niggers who pretend to speak French."

-Initially, officers and the elites intermingled at social gatherings and clubs.
-Such gatherings were minimized when families of American forces began arriving.
-Relations degraded rapidly upon departure of officers for World War I. The Haitian elite found the American junior and non-commissioned officers to be ignorant and uneducated.
-There were numerous reports of remaining Marines drinking to excess, fighting, and sexually assaulting women.
+Initially, U.S. officers and Haitian elites intermingled at social gatherings and clubs.
+Such gatherings were minimized when families of U.S. troops began arriving.
+Relations degraded rapidly upon departure of officers for World War I. The Haitian elites found the American junior and non-commissioned officers to be ignorant and uneducated.
+There were numerous reports of remaining Marines drinking to excess, fighting and sexually assaulting women.
 The situation was so bad that Marine General John A. Lejeune, based in Washington, D.C., banned the sale of alcohol to any military personnel.

-The Americans inhabited neighborhoods of Port-au-Prince in high quality housing.
-This neighborhood was called the "millionaires' row".
-Hans Schmidt recounted a navy officer's opinion on the matter of segregation: "I can't see why they wouldn't have a better time with their crowd, just as I do with mine."
-American racial intolerance provoked indignation and resentment – and eventually a racial pride that was reflected in the work of a new generation of Haitian historians, ethnologists, writers, artists, and others.
+The Americans inhabited neighborhoods of Port-au-Prince in high-quality housing, in a neighborhood that was called the "millionaires' row."
+Hans Schmidt recounted a Navy officer's opinion on the matter of segregation: "I can't see why they wouldn't have a better time with their crowd, just as I do with mine."
+American racial intolerance provoked indignation and resentment – and eventually a racial pride that was reflected in the work of a new generation of Haitian historians, ethnologists, writers, artists and others.
 Many of these later became active in politics and government.
-The elite Haitians, mostly mixed race with higher levels of education and capital, continued to dominate the country's bureaucracy and to strengthen its role in national affairs.
+The elite Haitians, mostly mixed-race with higher levels of education and capital, continued to dominate the country's bureaucracy and to strengthen its role in national affairs.